netbox-community/go-netbox/docs/WritableDeviceTypeRequest.md

 ### NewWritableDeviceTypeRequest

-`func NewWritableDeviceTypeRequest(manufacturer int32, model string, slug string, ) *WritableDeviceTypeRequest`
+`func NewWritableDeviceTypeRequest(manufacturer ManufacturerRequest, model string, slug string, ) *WritableDeviceTypeRequest`

 NewWritableDeviceTypeRequest instantiates a new WritableDeviceTypeRequest object This constructor will assign default values to properties that have it defined,